dani-77/dani-77.github.io/index.md

 Initially the idea was to have my own system ready to install on the computers that pass through my hands for testing.

 After I had it ready however I thought: why not make it available on SourceForge?
-The first iso I launched was Fluxbox, followed by Openbox and dwm (X11 WM); later I added Sway and Labwc (Wayland WM).
+The first iso I launched was Fluxbox, followed by Openbox and dwm (all X11 WM); later I added Sway and Labwc (both Wayland WM).

 Latest iso link here